To identify best practices in our schools that lead to improved student learning, school culture, and community involvement.

 - Independent Research.
 Granite School District supports quality educational research that is relevant to district needs and priorities.
 Those interested in conducting research in our district must complete our online application form and be approved by our research committee.
 Research applications submitted by Granite District employees are given priority review status.

 - Supporting the Granite Way.
 Student learning is most likely to occur when we exercise fidelity to the Utah core standards, implement the instructional framework, utilize district supported tools and assessments, organize and implement professional learning communities, and provide multi-tiered systems of support.
-This section defines these five core principles in terms of essential teacher and leadership skills and practices.
+We define these five components in terms of essential teaching and leadership skills and practices.

 - Professional Learning Communities.
 We work best when we work together.
 We should strive to build a community of trust and meaningful collaboration with our colleagues, our students, and within our community.
-This section provides guidance on how to organize and purpose our school teams.
+We provide guidance on how to organize and purpose our school teams.

 - Accreditation.
 High Schools are required to be accredited every five years.
 Our department offers financial assistance to our schools to offset many of the costs associated with their accreditation review.